gajendrajena/location_marker/README.md

  - Build the backend API in Ruby for allowing these CRUD operations for markers.

 ```

-##Implementations
+Implementations
  - Create an rails api only application
+ - Include the create-react-app built in `part 1` to be a submodule for the api app for making easy for deployment
- - expose api for CRUD operation for locations
+ - Expose api for CRUD operation for locations
  - Location api uses geocoder library to fetch the latitude and longitude from google geocoder
  - geocoder library allows configuring the geocoding service details like the service provider to use, timeout, cache to
    use for geocoding, fallbacks for geocoding errors